gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -ScanMode
-Set to Discover to instruct Azure Information Protection Scanner to scan the repositories in “whatif” mode.
-In this mode scanner inspects the files and creates a report for discovered files without changing the files (no labeling or protection is applied).

-Set to Enforce to instruct scanner to scan the repositories and apply AIP policy.
-In this mode scanner inspects the files, classifies them and applies labels and protection according to the defined AIP policy.
+Specifies whether the scanner only logs the files that meet the conditions in the Azure Information Protection policy without applying the corresponding label (the default action), or applies the label:

+- Discover: Scans the data repositories in the "what if" mode, to log results only without setting the classification or protection that the corresponding label would apply.

+- Enforce: Scans the data repositories, and for files that meet the conditions, apply the corresponding label to set the classification and optionally, protection.

 ```yaml
 Type: ScanMode